What is Azure VMware Solution?

 Access and security

 Azure VMware Solution private clouds use vSphere role-based access control for enhanced security.
-You can integrate vSphere SSO LDAP capabilities with Azure Active Directory.
+You can integrate vSphere SSO LDAP capabilities with Microsoft Entra ID.
 For more information, see the Access and Identity concepts page.

 vSAN data-at-rest encryption, by default, is enabled and is used to provide vSAN datastore security.
 For more information, see Storage concepts.